axibase/atsd/installation/ubuntu-debian-offline.md

 apt-get -t jessie-backports download ca-certificates-java
 ```

-Ensure that the download directory is not empty:
+Verify that the download directory is not empty.

 ```txt
 ...